superapp

 }

 Both permissions compile to the same CASL ability structure and produce the same kind of SQL WHERE clause.
-DuckDB handles the routing transparently.
+The engine handles routing transparently.

 Provider Types